muskosan/muskosan/README.md

-# Hi there, I'm Alexander Musgrave 👋
+# Hi there, I'm Alexander 👋

-**Designer & Creative Developer** living in the Seattle area
+**Designer & Developer | Design Engineer | Creative Developer** living in the Seattle area

 I'm a senior-level designer and developer with 15+ years of experience — a multidisciplinary ninja, sometimes called a creative developer or design engineer.
 I have a unique skill set, proficient in both design and development, with experience working full stack, but I primarily focus on creating beautiful front-end experiences.